-Java 11 and later do not need the com.google.errorprone: javac dependency.
+Java 11 and later do not need the com.google.errorprone: javac dependency, but it does no harm.
 The need for the com.google.errorprone: javac artifact when running under JDK 8 is explained in Section 37.6.1.
 Create the property in the properties section of the POM:

-''' <!-- These properties will be set by the Maven Dependency plugin --> <errorProneJavac>${com.google.errorprone:javac:jar} '''
+''' <!-- These properties will be set by the Maven Dependency plugin --> <errorProneJavac>${com.google.errorprone:javac:jar}</errorProneJavac> '''